The Festival of Britain, its just all about Britain

 Back to the V&A to see some Festival of Britain Treasures

-The Victoria and Albert Museum as its legacy dictates holds some artefacts from the Festival of Britain.
+The Victoria and Albert Museum as its legacy dictates holds some artifacts from the Festival of Britain.